-On multiple securities
+On multiple deposited securities

 If a security is listed on more than one exchange, and the terms of the event differ depending on the exchange (such as the ex date, for instance), then it is recommended to send two separate corporate action notifications.
 It is to be noted that a formatted place of listing field is available in ISO 15022 messages.
 This avoids the account servicer having to identify the concerned place of listing in a narrative way.